DnD 5e - The Monk Handbook

 While that offers a minor damage boost and access to reach via whips, the

-wording of Agile Parry accidentally invalidates the Kensei's most notable feature.
+wording of Agile Parry (maybe accidentally) invalidates the Kensei's most notable

 from Agile Parry's AC bonus.
 That means that your weapon is most meaningful from